 - Involve practicing physicians in program design

 - Use reliable, accurate, and scientifically valid data

 Based on these principles, the AAFP will use its influence to support and encourage the utilization of the following guidelines:

-- The purpose of VBP should be to improve quality of care to patients and their communities.
+- The purpose of VBP should be to improve effectiveness and efficiency of care to patients and their communities.

 - VBP should enhance adherence to evidence-based practice guidelines and measures endorsed by the National Quality Forum.

 - VBP should be based on reliable, valid, verifiable, and transparent data.

 - VBP should be flexible in the following ways: